AdobeDocs/commerce-cloud-service.en/help/cloud-guide/integrations/github.md

 ## Enable the GitHub integration

 Before you begin, your project code and environments must be in the GitHub repository.
 After enabling the integration, the GitHub repository becomes the code source.
-If you push code changes to the original `magento` repository, it will be overwritten by the integration when code changes are made to your GitHub repository.
+If you push code changes to the original `magento` repository, it is overwritten by the integration when you push code changes to your GitHub repository.

 The following enables the GitHub integration and provides a Payload URL to use when creating a webhook.